 There are snowshoes for flat terrain, rolling terrain, and mountain terrain.
-For the Pacific Northwest, I use snowshoes designed for mountain terrain.
-How are mountain terrain snowshoes different?
+Most of our trips here in the Pacific Northwest are in Alpine terrain or terrain with steep slopes.
+For this, snowshoes designed for mountain terrain provide the greatest safety and comfort.

-The things that make winter backpacking the best
+Things that make winter backpacking the best

 Here are some reasons snow backpacking delivers a special and unique kind of backpacking bliss.

-Spectacular snow scenery.
+- Spectacular snow scenery.

-Solitude: There are fewer hikers in cold weather and fewer cars at the trail heads.
+- Solitude: There are fewer hikers in cold weather and fewer cars at the trailheads.

-Fewer restrictions: Campsites and trails are buried deep under the snow.
-You can hike off trail without damaging fragile vegetation.
+- Fewer restrictions: Campsites and trails are buried deep under the snow.
+You can hike off-trail without damaging fragile vegetation.
 Areas that are restricted to permit holders are open in the winter and parts of the shoulder months of May and November.

-No bugs: The winter cold suppresses mosquitoes, flies, and other annoying bugs.
+- No bugs: The winter cold suppresses mosquitoes, flies, and other annoying bugs.

-Less sweat: The cool, usually dry air, helps minimize sweat.
+- Less sweat: The cool, usually dry air, helps minimize sweat.

-Less trail dust and mud.
+- Less trail dust and mud.
 The bottom of your tent rarely gets dirty and the footprint (ground cloth) isn’t even needed.

-Bears are usually hibernating.
+- Bears are usually hibernating.

-Water is everywhere.
+- Water is everywhere.
 You just have to melt it.
 In the winter there is no reason to carry a heavy load of water.